scijs/fourier-transform/readme.md

 	* fft-32-raw __0.29s__
 	* fft-32-asm __0.38s__

-PS.
-Results are not verified, examples are based on packages’ readme/tests.
+**PS.** Correctness of transforms is not verified, we trust developers in that sense.
+**PPS.** Results are opinionated single-run measurements, so there are deviations, but relative performance is demonstrative.
+**PPPS.** I did not do any research of options of these packages, just used default settings.
+Quite possibly some packages use windowing, table creation or other pre-calculation which affects performance and can be disabled.
-PPS.
-Results are opinionated single-run measurements, if you don’t believe - run for yourself: clone repo, do `npm install` and `npm test`.
+**PPPPS.** If you feel like running benchmark for yourself or contributing: clone repo, do `npm install` and `npm test`.
+I was unable to compile [dsp](https://npmjs.org/package/dsp), [node-fft](https://npmjs.org/package/fft), [kissfft](https://npmjs.org/package/kissfft), you are welcome to contribute.